Tulip-Dev/tulip/doc/user/workspace.rst

 .. |l_blu| image:: _images/legend_blue.png
     :width: 32

-This panel gives you the main visualization view of Tulip, displaying graphs and offering you navigating tools to observe your data under every angle.
+This panel gives you the main visualization view of Tulip, displaying graphs and offering you navigation tools to observe your data under different angle.

 The view contains three distinctive elements colored differently in the following screen capture: